suter-partner/Summary-box-for-Wikipedia-links/readme.md

 - Easy-to-use settings via parameters as part of the ``<script>`` tag (affects all preview boxes) or as part of the link url (affects a specific preview boxes)
 - Some custom parameters: width of the preview box; number of characters in the summary text; font size; don't show (an) image(s)
 - Advanced: Customize all parts in the CSS
-- License: From version 1.1.1.
-GPL v3 applies (formerly MIT), Open Source
+- License: Version 1.1.1.
+GPLv3, Open Source

 # How to
 **Here are three different ways to use the «Summary box for Wikipedia links».**